roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 Notice we subclass `InferenceServer`, we add our logic inside `inference` and we label it as an `async` function, this is because we will lunch our service using [asyncio](https://docs.python.org/3/library/asyncio.html).

-We know need to tell gRPC to lunch our service.
+We now need to tell gRPC how to start our service.

 ```python
 # server.py